Florence Parly: Career

-An alumna of Sciences Po and the École nationale d'administration, Parly was appointed Secretary of State for the Budget on 3 January 2000 in the government of Prime Minister Lionel Jospin.
+An alumna of Sciences Po and the École nationale d'administration, Parly was appointed budgetary affairs advisor to Prime Minister Lionel Jospin in 1997.
+She became Secretary of State for the Budget in his government on 3 January 2000.
 In office until 6 May 2002, she seconded Christian Sautter, then Laurent Fabius at the Ministry of Finance.

+She ran in Yonne's 1st constituency as a Socialist in the 2002 legislative election, but was defeated in the second round by Jean-Pierre Soisson of the Union for a Popular Movement.

-After briefly serving as a member of the Burgundy Regional Council from 2004 to 2006, Parly worked at Air France as deputy general director from 2006 until 2014, where she was in charge of passenger activity at Orly Airport and stopovers in France.
+After briefly serving as a member of the Regional Council of Burgundy for Yonne from 2004 to 2006, holding a vice presidency under François Patriat, Parly worked at Air France as deputy general director from 2006 until 2014, where she was in charge of passenger activity at Orly Airport and stopovers in France.

 In 2014, Parly moved on to become director-general of SNCF Voyageurs until 2017.

-Minister of the Armies
+Minister of the Armed Forces

-Parly was named Minister of the Armies on 21 June 2017 after Sylvie Goulard was forced to resign due to an ongoing investigation of her party.
+Parly was named Minister of the Armed Forces on 21 June 2017 after Sylvie Goulard was forced to resign due to an ongoing investigation of her party.

 Following the nomination, she resigned from all her board positions; her husband Martin Vial withdrew from his position on the board of Thales Group.